DShot and BLHeli_32 ESC Support¶

 - When using more than the first 4 Aux ports for DShot ESC’s, set BRD_PWM_COUNT to 6.

-Connect all ESC’s telemetry wires to a single Telemetry RX pin on the flight board (above diagram uses Serial5).
-ESC telemetry is currently only available with BLHeli_32 ESCs, and a wire for the telemetry is only pre-soldered for some ESCs.
+Connect all ESC’s telemetry wires to a single serial port’s RX pin on the autopilot (above diagram uses Serial5 as an example).
+ESC telemetry is currently only supported with BLHeli_32 ESCs.
+A pin or wire for ESC telemetry is pre-soldered on most BLHeli_32 ESCs.
 If the wire isn’t pre-soldered you will need to solder it yourself.
 Pinouts for serial ports on The Cube can be found here.
-Support for KISS ESC Telemetry is planned.

 - SERVO_BLH_POLES defaults to 14 which applies to the majority of brushless motors.
 Adjust as required if you’re using motors with a pole count other than 14 to calculate true motor shaft RPM from ESC’s e-field RPM.